hashicorp/packer/website/source/docs/builders/qemu.html.markdown

 * `format` (string) - Either "qcow2" or "img", this specifies the output format of the virtual machine image.
 This defaults to "qcow2".

-* `accelerator` (string) - The accelerator type to use when running the VM.
-  This may have a value of either "kvm" or "xen" and you must have that support in on the machine on which you run the builder.

 * `headless` (bool) - Packer defaults to building virtual machines by launching a GUI that shows the console of the machine being built.